xmed-lab/NumCLIP/README.md

 ## Overview of NumCLIP
 ![intro](figs/numclip.png)

+## Requirements
+We utilize the code base of [OrdinalCLIP](https://github.com/xk-huang/OrdinalCLIP).
+Please follow their instructions to prepare the environment and datasets.

+##

 ## Acknowledgement
 This code is mainly based on [OrdinalCLIP](https://github.com/xk-huang/OrdinalCLIP).
 Thanks to their great work.

 ## What's More
 Check out these amazing works leveraging CLIP for number problems!

 - [OrdinalCLIP: Learning Rank Prompts for Language-Guided Ordinal Regression (NeurIPS2022)](https://github.com/xk-huang/OrdinalCLIP)